 - Reverse the motion slowly, lowering your hips back toward the ground.

 You can also begin seated against a box or exercise bench, with the edge of the bench aligning with the bottom of your shoulder blades, and do your hip thrusts from there.
-This gives you a greater range of motion in the hips, increasing the intensity of the exercise, Forzaglia says.
+This gives your hips a greater range of motion, increasing the intensity of the exercise, Forzaglia says.